COVID-19 NOTE: Due to the virus, Los Angeles is in lockdown and all museums are closed until further notice.

-The Collection also has an extensive collection of automotive memorabilia, such as hood ornaments.
-The glass ones by Lalique are especially beautiful – but I can’t imagine driving about with one sitting on my car!
-There is also a small collection of elegant dolls, sculptures, and antique furniture.
+Also see their collection of automotive memorabilia, such as hood ornaments.
+The glass Lalique ones are gorgeous but can you imagine driving about with one on your car??

 The top floor is filled with automated musical instruments.
 Each one is completely mechanical, from the days before electrical or digital anything.
 They are physically beautiful (some are enormous) and the music they make is absolutely magical.

 The combination of cars and musical instruments is a bit odd, to be sure, but it makes for a very interesting day out!